ziquanmiao/kubernetes_datadog/README.md

 **Note**: the trace module is an implementation as all modules are.
 If certain spans are not being captured, you can always [hardcode](https://github.com/ziquanmiao/minikube_datadog/blob/ba94f6072fbfccbaaf8595020690df9b2f6ebdfb/flask_app/app.py#L102) them in.

+##### SpringBoot specific

+In the Dockerfile setting up SpringBoot, make sure you initiate the runtime commands to mount dd-java-agent.jar as a javaagent as seen [here](https://github.com/ziquanmiao/kubernetes_datadog/blob/ae01d76b35906763ef980020ab07c7a03b09e963/SpringBoot_app/Dockerfile#L6-L9)

+Networking must also be possible so SpringBoot can fire to Agent pod's 8126 port so that means in springboot_deployment you need this [piece](https://github.com/ziquanmiao/kubernetes_datadog/blob/ae01d76b35906763ef980020ab07c7a03b09e963/springboot_deployment.yaml#L27-L32) in agent_daemon you need this [piece](https://github.com/ziquanmiao/kubernetes_datadog/blob/ae01d76b35906763ef980020ab07c7a03b09e963/agent_daemon.yaml#L21-L24)

+**Note**: the trace module is an implementation as all modules are so you can read what technologies we are compatible with [here](https://docs.datadoghq.com/tracing/setup/java/#compatibility).
+If certain clauses in your code are not being captured, you can always [hardcode](https://docs.datadoghq.com/tracing/advanced_usage/#manual-instrumentation) them in.

+### Trace Search
+Datadog also recently integrated their APM platform with the logs platform.
+You can totally think about APM traces as if they were logs.
+As of 10/11/18, you need to whitelist which APM services and endpoints you want collected via this [agent_daemon configuration setting](https://github.com/ziquanmiao/kubernetes_datadog/blob/ae01d76b35906763ef980020ab07c7a03b09e963/agent_daemon.yaml#L53-L54)

 ### Validation

 #### Agent Side